BFA Art: Concentration in Ceramics

 The ceramics room is the place where the lights are always on!
 We have a course in Technical Ceramics (materials used) where students will create their own clay and glaze.
 In another class students will design hands-on building of a (kiln future class) through the knowledge learned by the investigation of all the individual materials synthesized in ceramics and specialized for clay and glaze recipes.

-Individual students self-directed study with group critiques and intense.
+Individual students self-directed study with group critiques, which may include independant student research.